YubicoLabs/yed-self-service/README.md

 * To view your Cognito service at a later time please run
     ```sh
     amplify console
     ```

+### Initialize your API and Lambda Function
+Luckily Amplify allows you to configure your API in one step.
+To keep this example simple we are only using one API Gateway resource, and one Lambada function for all operations, though you can split this in a variety of different ways based on your requirements.

+1. Run the following command
+    ```sh
+    amplify add api
+    ```
+2. Use the following values to initialize your API
+* Service: REST
+* Friendly Name for the label: yedselfsvcex
+* Path: /yed
+* Lambda source: Create a new Lambda function
+* AWS Lambda function name: yedselfsvcex
+* Runtime: NodeJS
+* Function template: Hello World
+* Do you want to configure advanced settings: No
+    * We will edit the Secret and Environment Variables in the following step
+* Do you want to edit the local code now: No

+Now we will add the secret and environment variables for your lambda.
+The secret will be used for your YED API key, and the environment variable will be used for YED API URL
+1. Run the following command
+    ```sh
+    amplify update function
+    ```
+2. Select the Lambda to update: yedselfsvcex
+3. Choose Environment variables configuration
+4. Choose Add new environment variables
+5. Create the variable with the following details
+* Name: YED_API_URL
+* Value: {your YED API URL}
+3. Repeat this step for another environment variable
+* Name: DEFAULT_PRODUCT_ID
+* Value: 5
+* This second variable is used to create a default product ID for this example, you can remove this from the code, or prevent the front end from calling the /inventorydefault URL, and instead allow the user to select their own key
+6. Now to create your secret variable for your YED API Key - This one is not set as an env variable, but instead within AWS Secret manager
+7. Run the following command
+    ```sh
+    amplify update function
+    ```
+2. Select the Lambda to update: yedselfsvcex
+3. Choose Environment variables configuration
+4. Choose Secret values configuration
+5. Create the variable with the following details
+* Name: YED_API_TOKEN
+* Value: {your YED API Secret}

+We will now configure the paths needed by the API.
+These various paths are defined in the Lambda code, so ensure that all the paths required are created.

+1. Run the following command
+    ```sh
+    amplify update api
+    ```
+2. Service: REST
+3. REST API: yedselfsvcex
+4. Add another path
+5. Create a path with the following values
+* Path: /address
+* Lambda source: Use a Lambda function already added in the current Amplify project
+* Lambda source: yedselfsvcex
+* Restrict API access Yes
+* Who should have access: Authenticated users only
+* What kind of access: Create, Read, Update, Delete
+6. Repeat the step above for the following paths (all should be restricted to authenticated users)
+* /inventory
+* /order/{isbn}
+* /defaultinventory
+* /orders

+Your Lambda and API has now been created.
+Your new Lambda environment will not have the source code that came with this project so replace the file in your directory **amplify > backend ? function > yedselfsvcex > src > index.js** with the code found in [this file](https://github.com/YubicoLabs/yed-self-service/blob/master/amplify/backend/function/yedselfsvcex/src/index.js)

+Once completed run
+    ```sh
+    amplify publish
+    ```

 ### Initialize your data store